Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/misc.rst

    (use *Reverse* if you want it the other way).

 View X Axis
-   Sort along the active view's X axis, from left to right by default (again, there's the *Reverse* option).
+   Sort along the active view's X axis, from left to right by default (again, there is the *Reverse* option).

 Cursor Distance
    Sort from nearest to farthest away from the 3D cursor position (*Reverse* also available).